canarieids/Zeek-Ubuntu-22.04/README.md

 ### 7.2.
 SYSLOG-NG

-Syslog-NG can be used instead of RSYSLOG.
+As an alternative option, Syslog-NG can be used instead of RSYSLOG.